 Other animals can transmit rabies and tetanus.
 Rodents, such as mice, rats, squirrels, chipmunks, hamsters, guinea pigs, gerbils, and rabbits, are at low risk of carrying rabies, but they may transmit other diseases.

 The most common type of animal bite is a dog bite.
 Follow these guidelines to help decrease the chance of your child being bitten by an animal:

 Never leave a young child alone with an animal.

-Teach your child not to tease or hurt an animal.
+Teach your child not to tease or hurt animals.

 Teach your child to avoid strange dogs, cats, and other animals.

 Have your pets licensed and immunized against rabies and other diseases.